wavefrontHQ/docs/pages/doc/delta_counters.md

 ## Gauges, Counters, and Delta Counters

-Wavefront users primarily look at gages and counters:
+Wavefront users primarily look at gauges and counters:
 * Gauges show the current state of something, such as the CPU or memory that's currently in use.
 * Counters show information over time, such as how many network connections failed and succeded.
 It's also possible to wrap a gauge with certain functions such as `sum()` or `integral()` to get a counter metric.